mcw-rcc/mcw-rcc.github.io/docs/secure-computing/mfa-login.md

 !!! warning "Network Access"
     ResHPC is available from **Citrix** and **MCW-managed machines**.

+## ResHPC OnDemand

+If you're new to using a cluster, ResHPC OnDemand offers web browser-based access.
+You can manage files and start a remote desktop session on the cluster.
+All of this is possible without logging in via a traditional SSH terminal.

+To login, point your browser to <https://ood-reshpc.rcc.mcw.edu>, enter your password, select a Duo MFA option, and complete the login.

+## SSH Connection

 ResHPC login requires Duo MFA.
 For Windows users, we recommend a multi-factor compatible terminal client such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Mac and Linux users may use their OS provided terminal clients.

 To login, use the ResHPC login hostname `login-reshpc.rcc.mcw.edu`, enter your password, select a Duo MFA option, and complete the login process.